 Darryl talks to Joe Gordon at Forbidden Planet about the new, expanded editions of his graphic non-fiction titles.

+Darryl’s books are sold into USA and Canada, France, Germany, Italy, Spain, Turkey, China, India and Korea.
 He has given talks at the London School of Economics and the City of Arts and Lights, Valencia.
 In 2015 he was one of 30 world-renowned photographers, painters, sculptors, writers, filmmakers and musicians who were invited to contribute to the Bill & Melinda Gates Foundation’s Art of Saving a Life project, to promote vaccination in the developing world.
 In 2018 he was awarded an Honorary Degree of Master of Arts from Leeds Arts University.
+He lives in Wakefield, Yorkshire.

 ‘There is a prejudice, usually held by people who haven’t read one, that the graphic format is unsuited to tackling weighty subjects, but the form abounds with examples to the contrary… Far from being a frivolous medium, the graphic book is a great way of getting to grips with serious issues, Cunningham says.
 ‘It summarises things very quickly and you can plough through a lot of information.
 I love the simplicity of it.”